History of Manila: Early history

 There are no references that state whether a settlement south of the river, on the southern part of the delta where Maynila was eventually located, also existed at the time the LCI was written.
 Ample archeological evidence exists, however, that the settlement of Namayan (also called Sapa) flourished further up the Pasig River some time in the tenth or eleventh century.
-Legends also say that a settlement on the shores of the Bitukang Manok River (now Parian Creek), which eventually became the Pasig settlement, was already established by the thirteenth century.

 Legends regarding the foundation of early Maynila

-All of the various legends regarding the foundation of early Maynila suggest the existence of an already-existing Tagalog Settlement south of the Pasig River, which rises in importance due to alliance with or annexation by a foreign power.
-These legends range in date from the mid-1200s to the turn of the 16th century.
+The many myths and traditions surrounding early Maynila's founding all point to a Tagalog settlement south of the Pasig River, which gained prominence as a result of an alliance with or annexation by an outside force.
+These tales cover a time period ranging from the mid-1200s to the early 1600s."

 Establishment through defeat of Rajah Avirjirkaya by Rajah Ahmad of Brunei ( 1258)

 According to Mariano A. Henson's genealogical research (later brought up by Majul in 1973, and by Santiago in 1990) a settlement in the Maynila area already existed by the year 1258.
 This settlement was ruled by "Rajah Avirjirkaya" whom Henson described as a "Majapahit Suzerain".

 According to Henson, this settlement was attacked by a Bruneian commander named Rajah Ahmad, who defeated Avirjirkaya and established Maynila as a "Muslim principality".